CosmicLabs-HQ/Founding-Engineer/README.md

 **In the email body:**
 - Your name
 - Why you're interested in the role
+- What you, personally, bring to Cosmic Labs
 - Soonest available start date
 - Current education level and years of experience
 - A few lines on your eligibility